 To solve this problem, you could use Time Doctor.

-Time Doctor is a powerful remote productivity tool used by industry giants such as Ericsson and Verizon as well as small and medium businesses like Thrive market.
+Time Doctor is a powerful remote productivity tool used by industry giants as well as small and medium businesses like Thrive market.

 About 50 years ago, GE became one of the first offshoring companies — essentially giving birth to an entire industry.
 Over the years, technology companies such as Google and IBM followed GE’s path to offshore some of their operations.